-Judith LaRosa, PhD, RN, Professor and Vice Dean of the School of Public Health at the Department of Preventive Medicine and Community Health at Downstate was the first Deputy Director of the Office of Research on Women's Health, National Institutes of Health.
+Dr. LaRosa is Distinguished Service Professor and Vice Dean of the School of Public Health Program at SUNY Downstate Medical Center.
+From 1991-1994 she was the first Deputy Director of the Office of Research on Women's Health, National Institutes of Health.
 She is co-author of the legislatively mandated 1994 NIH Guidelines on the Inclusion of Women and Minorities as Subjects in Clinical Research.
 Dr. LaRosa has published in the areas of heart disease, women's health, workplace health promotion and disease prevention.
-She is a fellow in the New York Academy of Medicine, the American Academy of Nursing and the AHA.
-Dr. LaRosa has received numerous awards for her work such as the 1994 NIH Director's Award and NIH Merit Award for her outstanding contribution to women's health and the 1993 AHA for her outstanding contribution to the prevention and treatment of heart disease in women.
-She will contribute to the Institute through the didactic courses on Cultural Perception of Acute Coronary Syndrome, Healthcare Policy, the mock study section, will serve as a mentor, and on the Advisory Committee.
+She is a fellow in the New York Academy of Medicine, the American Academy of Nursing and the American Heart Association.
+She is a board member and Vice Chair of the Bedford Stuyvesant Family Center.
+Dr. LaRosa has received numerous awards for her work such as the 1994 NIH Director's Award and NIH Merit Award for her outstanding contribution to women's health, the 1993 American Heart Association for her outstanding contribution to the prevention and treatment of heart disease in women, and State University of New York Distinguished Service Professor award in 2012.

 Carla Boutin-Foster, MD